GoblinArchives/LiminalHorror/adventure writing resources/Conversion Guide.md

 * Abilities that are particularly weird or have the potential to elicit change through Fallout should deal Stress.
 * Anything that targets the Investigators faculties (impairing vision/hearing, restricting movement, confounding, etc) should require a Save or have a specific trigger.

+### CHEAT SHEET
+- Is this entity able to avoid being hit or avoid serious harm?
+Boost its HP.
+- Can it soak up damage?
+Give it Armor.
+- Is it physically powerful or especially vicious?
+Give it a high STR or larger damage dice.
+- Does it have quick reflexes?
+Give it high DEX.
+- Is it particularly weird?
+Give it high CTRL or ability to deal Stress.

+## BASIC HORROR TEMPLATES
+Presented below are four basic stat blocks that represent common types of horrors the Investigators may encounter.
+Use them as a template to aid in getting started and for the purpose of comparison, then expand upon them to make your creatures unique.
+Alternatively, find a creature in the Catalog of the Strange (p.x) to use as a basis and tweak as needed.

+**GRUNT**
+Small or weak entities that pose a limited threat when alone, but quickly become dangerous when amassed in groups.
+- STR: 8 DEX: 6 CTRL: 3
+- HP: 6
+- Weak or Unarmed Attack: d4

+**BRUTE**
+Strong entities or those with natural resistances.
+Typically a challenge when alone or in pairs, and are often supported by several Grunts.
+- STR: 14 DEX: 10 CTRL: 8
+- HP: 8 Armor: 2
+- Weapon Attack (d8) or Area Attack (d6, blast)
+- Special Ability: Either a devastating ability that triggers upon dealing Critical Damage, or a behavioral change when receiving Critical Stress.

+**GHOUL**
+Entities that are physically weak, but have dangerous and powerful abilities.
+While dangerous on their own, they are a serious threat when paired with Grunts or Brutes.
+- STR: 8 DEX: 12 CTRL: 14
+- HP: 4 Armor: 1
+- Weapon Attack (d6) or Corrupting Attack (d6 Stress)
+- Special Ability: An ability that causes corruption, hits multiple targets, or changes the environment in some manner.
+- Special Ability: An ability that either enhances its allies or creates new horrors.

+**TYRANT**
+Near unstoppable killing machines, where running away is the best option and open engagement is quickly deadly.
+- STR: 16 DEX: 6 CTRL: 16
+- HP: 12 Armor: 3
+- Weapon Attack (d8) or Area Attack (d10, blast)
+- Special Ability: Either a devastating ability that triggers upon dealing Critical Damage.
+- Special Ability: An ability that impacts how the creature moves, allowing it to ambush or get the drop on its targets.
+- Special Ability: An ability that provides an enhancement.
+- Special Ability: A specific physical change it undergoes when receiving Critical Damage.

 ### Sanity

 It is fairly common for similar systems to include a Sanity mechanic, signifying a character’s descent into madness after being exposed to horrors not meant for the likes of mankind. ***Liminal Horror*** has intentionally diverged away from the concept in an attempt to avoid the problematic aspects associated with the stigmatization of mental health struggles.
 Therefore, replacing Sanity mechanics will not be a simple one-for-one.
 Leverage Stress and Fallout as a means to simulate the Investigator’s proximity to the weird.